bb3110/classes/talk.md

     Traceback (most recent call last):
       File "exceptions.py", line 4, in <module>
         inputfile = open(arg1)
-    IOError: [Errno 2] No such file or directory: 'notafile'
+    FileNotFoundError: [Errno 2] No such file or directory: 'notafile'

 ```

-* The ``IOError`` exception is raised because the code attempts to open a non-existing file
+* The ``FileNotFoundError`` exception is raised because the code attempts to open a non-existing file
 * By default, the ``open`` statement assumes open for reading.

 ---